deltabeard/Haiyajan/README.md

 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+The following exception applies:

+* Third party compiled objects, including libretro cores, may be statically linked with Haiyajan if all of the said static objects are released under a license that is compatible with either *CC BY-NC-SA 4.0*, or *CC BY-SA 4.0*.
+This means that:
+  * A binary of Haiyajan that is statically linked with any non-commercial licensed object will also be non-commercial.
+This means that the binary must not be included within any product that is exchanged for any currency.
+The source code of Haiyajan must still be made available under the AGPLv3 license.
+If commercial use (as allowed by the AGPLv3 license) is required, do not statically link third party objects that are licensed under a non-commercial license agreement.
+  * The source code of the statically linked object *must* be made available to the users of that Haiyajan binary, even if the binary is presented over a network.
+Note that the source code of Haiyajan must always be available to users under the AGPLv3.
+The source of the statically linked objects may be released under their original licensed, and need not be relicensed to AGPLv3.
+However, these statically linked objects must be compatible with *CC BY-NC-SA 4.0*, or *CC BY-SA 4.0*.

+This means that a build of Haiyajan (AGPLv3) that is statically linked with SNES9X (non-commercial)

 The Haiyajan icon was created by Cher at https://ko-fi.com/staticevent.

 # Development